Replacing Amalgam Fillings

 • Composite fillings seal and protect the inner layer of the tooth, known as the dentin, from bacteria that causes decay.

-• Composite fillings last longer than amalgam fillings.
+• They last longer than amalgam fillings.

 If you’re concerned about the state or appearance of your existing fillings, schedule a consultation with Dental Partners of Boston, the practice that’s at the forefront of cosmetic dentistry in Boston.
 One of our experienced dentists will evaluate your situation and discuss the possibility of replacing your amalgam fillings.